 CLOSED VIOLATIONS

-All material obligations, corrective actions or milestones for the resolution of a violation that are contained in a final permit, CACP, COA, or other enforceable document are monitored by Department staff and tracked in eFACTS. eFACTS will be updated within 10 working days of compliance with each material obligation.
+All material obligations, corrective actions or milestones for the resolution of a violation that are contained in a final permit, CACP, COA, or other enforceable document are monitored by Department staff and tracked in eFACTS. eFACTS should be updated within 10 working days of compliance with each material obligation.
 Resolved violations should also be “closed out” in eFACTS within 10 working days of final compliance with the enforceable document.